Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Typically, the “Submitted URL not found (404)” errors are fairly straightforward to fix as they are generally false flags.
 As such, you can begin by checking whether the particular URL is accessible or not.

 First, expand the error details as mentioned earlier and hit the “Inspect URL” option.
-This has the Search Console prompt Google Index to provide you with data on the URL.
+This prompts the Search Console to ask Google Index to provide you with data on the URL.
 While Google Index produces a result, you can open the URL in a separate window to see if it is accessible normally.

 Two possibilities may arise: either the URL is accessible normally, and the error is a false alarm, or the URL is inaccessible.

-If the URL is accessible normally but marked with a 404 error, you can manually add it to the Google Index.
-To do so, click the “Test Live URL” button and hit the “Request Indexing,” After this, simply validate the fix to add the URL to the Index.
+If the URL is typically accessible but marked with a 404 error, you can manually add it to the Google Index.
+To do so, click the “Test Live URL” button and hit the “Request Indexing.”
+After this, simply validate the fix to add the URL to the Index.

 2. Fixing “Server Error (5xx)” Error